stuckie/stuckie.github.io/_posts/2015-10-19-plight-of-the-weedunks.md

 ---

 So I've just stuck up the (almost) entire source of Plight of the Weedunks to Github: [http://github.com/stuckie/plightoftheweedunks](http://github.com/stuckie/plightoftheweedunks).
-It's missing the amBX code, but you don't need that anyway... and the DLLs we had for it has long since expired.
+It's missing the amBX code, but you don't need that anyway... and the DLLs we had for it have long since expired.

 Why put it up now?